 Equity release allows homeowners to unlock 20% to 60% equity in their property’s value and receive money in one lump sum, tax free and without having to leave your property.
 The lender then owns a percentage of the property (lifetime mortgage) or the entire property (home reversion loan) and they recover the fees if and when your house is sold.
-The best part of equity release is that it gives more senior citizens, aged 55 and over, the chance to receive money upfront and use the income to fund a better quality of life.
+The best part of equity release online is that it gives more senior citizens, aged 55 and over, the chance to receive money upfront and use the income to fund a better quality of life.

 Bridging Loan Hub is a FCA regulated broker and works with a number of equity release companies to help you borrow the amount your need.
 We believe that life is short and releasing equity from your home can change your life – whether it is for home improvements, retirement or to help your children get on the property ladder.
 Simply enter your details below for a quote and our team will get back to you as soon as possible.